ElasticRun/latte/README.md

 ```

 ##### Gevent BG worker
-This is an drop-in replacement of existing workers.
-Each worker can process 500 jobs concurrently (subject to max-connections in /etc/mysql/my.cnf).
+This is drop-in replacement of existing rq workers.
+Each gevent worker can process 500 (hardcoded) jobs concurrently (subject to max-connections in /etc/mysql/my.cnf).
 Use following procfile to start using gevent background workers.
 ```
 redis_cache: redis-server config/redis_cache.conf
 redis_socketio: redis-server config/redis_socketio.conf